Columbo Goes to the Guillotine sees the cigar smoking sleuth on the case when a magician is murdered by a cutting-edge prop. Spoilers. And puns.

 That’s a lot of ground to cover, and explains why this episode is one of the longer ones (around 1h 40) and a bit woolier as a result.

 Instead, recreating – and then revealing – Blake’s psychic party trick is a chance for Columbo to show-off his acting skills.
-This ties in my theory that we never see the real Columbo on-screen: he’s always acting.
+But arguably we never see the real Columbo on screen: he’s always acting.

 Also of note